 RunRoutine(ProjectName, UnitName, RoutineName) RunRoutineEx(ProjectName, UnitName, RoutineName, Parameters)

-below are some more methods of Integration object which can be used while automating TestComplete:
+below are some more methods of Integration objects which can be used while automating TestComplete:

 - ExportResults – to export the results of the last test run.